GoogleCloudPlatform/dotnet-docs-samples/logging/api/WithGitId/README.md

 5. In Visual Studio, choose `Tools | Google Cloud Tools | Show Stackdriver Logs Viewer`

 6. In the logs viewer, click the resource drop-down menu which defaults to "GCE VM Instance" and select the "Global" drop-down menu item.
-You should be able to see the log entires just created.
+You should be able to see the log entries just created.

 ## Contributing changes